kurtrottmann/simple-stack-fastapi-edgedb/README.md

 pip install -r requirements.txt
 ```

 Now you can run a schema migration in your EdgeDB and create a first user in the system.
+The first user credentials are defined in `backend/.env` file.

 ```bash
 scripts/migrate.sh